 The COVID-19 outbreak is expected to have a significant effect on the Internet Publishing and Broadcasting industry.
 Some industry segments, such as online property listings, were moderately disrupted due to temporary restrictions on in-person property auctions and public inspections.
 Restrictions on property inspections and auctions are gradually being lifted across Australia, supporting demand for online property advertisements.
+The Stage 4 restrictions imposed in metropolitan Melbourne in August 2020 have placed significant restrictions on property inspections and auctions, negatively affecting demand for online property advertisements.
 Online-only media publishers have been significantly affected by declining advertising revenue, with BuzzFeed announcing in May 2020 that it would close its Australian news operations.
 In the same month, Network 10 also announced that it would close its 10daily online news site.

-Other segments of the industry, such as SVOD services, are anticipated to benefit from stronger demand as consumers spend more time at home and as discretionary incomes fall.
+Other segments of the industry, such as SVOD services, are anticipated to benefit from stronger demand as consumers spend more time at home.
+In addition, falling discretionary incomes are expected to support SVOD providers, as they have lower pricepoints than traditional pay-TV broadcasters.
 For example, SVOD provider Netflix has doubled its subscriber forecast for Australia as consumers have flocked to the service in response to government restrictions on movement and gatherings.
-Pay-TV provider Foxtel has sought to capitalise on rising demand for SVOD services by launching its new SVOD service, called Binge, in May 2020.
-In addition, several arts organisations, such as Opera Australia, have launched online streaming platforms in response to restrictions on live performances launching a free online streaming service in May 2020.
+Pay-TV provider Foxtel has sought to capitalise on rising demand for SVOD services by launching a new SVOD service, called Binge, in May 2020.
+In addition, several arts organisations, such as Opera Australia, have launched online streaming platforms in response to restrictions on live performances.